-Health and Social Care apprenticeships with IPS can help you gain the qualifications to take you into a variety of highly rewarding professions including care work, nursing or a variety of other health-related professions.
+Health and Social Care apprenticeships with IPS will help you gain the qualifications to take you into a variety of highly rewarding health-related professions including care work and nursing.

-Our qualifications cover a wide range of learning options, relating to the skills the learner is looking to gain.
-Aspects include:
+Our qualifications cover a wide range of learning options relating to the skills the learner is looking to gain.
+Subjects include:

 We offer the following qualifications in Health and Social Care:

 Adult Care Workers need to have the right values and behaviours to demonstrate competencies and skills to provide high-quality, compassionate care and support.
 They are frontline staff who help adults with care and support needs to achieve their personal goals and live as independently and safely as possible, enabling them to have the control and choice in their lives which is at the heart of person-centred care.
 Job roles are varied, determined by and relevant to the type of service being provided and the person supported.
 Our Level 2 Apprentice can train for a variety of roles in residential or nursing homes, domiciliary care, day centres and some clinical healthcare settings.

 Level 3 Standard – Lead Adult Care Worker

 Lead Adult Care Workers are tasked with the challenge of making a positive difference in someone’s life when they are faced with physical, practical, social, emotional or intellectual challenges.
 They are expected to exercise judgment and take appropriate action to support individuals to maintain their independence, dignity, and control.
 By providing leadership, guidance, and direction at the front line of care delivery, the lead care worker is instrumental in improving the health and well-being of those receiving care and support.
 Lead Adult Care Workers will in some circumstances have delegated responsibility for the standard of care provided and may supervise the work of other care workers.